 Westminster Council has given permission for London Transport’s iconic headquarters building to be converted into flats.
 Permission was granted yesterday at the Planning Applications Committee meeting.

-55 Broadway was the tallest office building in London when it opened, and won the RIBA London Architecture Medal in 1929.
+When it opened, 55 Broadway was the tallest office building in London, and won the RIBA London Architecture Medal in 1929.

 A recent change to the planning application will see some office space retained, but the rest is to be turned into flats, and the ground floor returned to its original layout.

-The approved plan details the delivery of 23.5 percent affordable and social housing, which TfL notes includes family sized homes, and while that is one of the highest ratios in the area, it falls short of the council’s own target of 25 percent social housing.
+The approved plan details the delivery of 23.5 per cent of affordable and social housing, which TfL notes includes family-sized homes, and while that is one of the highest ratios in the area, it falls short of the council’s own target of 25 per cent social housing.

 The proposed scheme involves 89 units within 55 Broadway, as well as 35 affordable units in the adjoining Wing-Over Station — which is not part of the main building, but off to one side.
 It will also be further separated following the conversion by the demolition of the office block that currently sits between the two sites.

-An indication of the sorts of people expected to live in the main block can be infered from the provision of valet parking.
+An indication of the sorts of people expected to live in the main block can be inferred from the provision of valet parking.